MariaExtrella/QATestTheAgileMonkeys/README.md

     Then status 200

 Both admin and not admin users can create new customers and, according to the acceptance criteria, fields 'id', 'name' and 'surname' are mandatory.
-To test this, the [SaveCustomer.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomer.featrue) file is created, which reads the same [SaveCustomer.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomer.graphql) file and defines the body of the post request with the id of the customer wanted to created, but in this case,only the id of the customer is passed as parameter:
+To test this, the [SaveCustomer.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomer.featrue) file is created, which reads the same [SaveCustomer.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomer.graphql) file and defines the body of the POST request with the id of the customer wanted to created, but in this case,only the id of the customer is passed as parameter:

     # It should fail because they are mandatory fields